 Inside visits and special features are shown in UPPERCASE in the tour description.

 MANAUS, BRAZIL.
-Welcome to the capital of the Amazonas region.
+Welcome to the capital of the Amazonas region where you will be met by a Cosmos representative.
 Located in the dense Amazon Jungle area, Manaus preserves images of its opulent past and is still a major port—even 1,000 miles inland!
-Meet your guide at 2 pm for a city tour featuring the famous OPERA HOUSE, completed in 1896 after 15 years of construction, and a LOCAL MARKET.

 MANAUS–AMAZON JUNGLE.
 Floating past the clustered huts of locals living on the banks of the river, cruise down the Rio Negro to the MEETING OF THE WATERS.
 Marvel at the confluence of the dark-colored Rio Negro and the light chocolate-colored Rio Solimões, where the two rivers come together to form the mighty Amazon.
 For four miles, these two bodies of water flow side by side before they mix together.
 Later, disembark at a JUNGLE ISLAND (water level permitting) with fascinating native flora and fauna.
 This afternoon, arrive at the Ecopark Jungle Lodge on the banks of the Rio Negro inside the Amazonian rainforest.
 (B,L,D)